manticoresoftware/manticoresearch/manual/Functions/Searching_and_ranking_functions.md

 ```

 ### WEIGHT()
-`WEIGHT()` function returns the calculated matching score.
-If no ordering specified, the result is sorted descending by the score provided by `WEIGHT()`.
-In this example we order first by weight and then by an integer attribute.
+The `WEIGHT()` function returns the calculated matching score.
+If no ordering is specified, the result is sorted in descending order by the score provided by `WEIGHT()`.
+In this example, we order first by weight and then by an integer attribute.

-The search above does a simple matching, where all words need to be present.
-But we can do more (and this is just a simple example):
+The search above performs a simple matching, where all words need to be present.
+However, we can do more (and this is just a simple example):

 ```sql
 mysql> SELECT *,WEIGHT() FROM testrt WHERE MATCH('"list of business laptops"/3');